DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 Logical Cores, Memory and NIC Queues Relationships
 --------------------------------------------------

-The Intel® DPDK supports NUMA allowing for better performance when a processor's logical cores and interfaces utilize its local memory.
+The DPDK supports NUMA allowing for better performance when a processor's logical cores and interfaces utilize its local memory.
 Therefore, mbuf allocation associated with local PCIe* interfaces should be allocated from memory pools created in the local memory.
 The buffers should, if possible, remain on the local processor to obtain the best performance results and RX and TX buffer descriptors should be populated with mbufs allocated from a mempool allocated from local memory.